coredao-org/CoreDAO-Docs/docs/stake-and-delegate/delegating-core.md

 # Delegating CORE
 ---

-Delegated Proof of Stake (DPoS) is one of the three fundamental components of the Satoshi Plus consensus mechanism, playing a pivotal role in enhancing the functionality, security, and efficiency of the blockchain network.
+Delegated Proof of Stake (DPoS) is one of the 3 fundamental components of the Satoshi Plus consensus mechanism, playing a pivotal role in enhancing the functionality, security, and efficiency of the blockchain network.
 In the Core network, DPoS is implemented through CORE delegations, allowing CORE holders to delegate their tokens to trusted validators.
 This process not only helps secure the network but also enables participants to share in the system’s rewards.
 In this guide, we provide a step-by-step walkthrough on how to delegate your CORE tokens to validators within the Core network, empowering you to actively contribute to the ecosystem while reaping the benefits of your investment.

 ## Core Staking Website